0xe1a00000/commpage-routine/README.md

 1. Add a new routine (32-bit and 64-bit compatible) to the comm page <b>text section</b>.
 2. Add a new string to the comm page <b>data section</b>.
-3. Call the newly added routine from a user space program.
+3. Call (after mapped into the process's address space) the newly added routine from a user space program.

 ### Preparations
 The following files needs to be patched/added in order to work: